-Mr. Ducker has been President and Chief Executive Officer of FedEx Freight since January 2015.
-In that role, he provides strategic direction for FedEx's less-than-truckload (LTL) companies throughout North America and for FedEx Custom Critical, a leading carrier of time sensitive, critical shipments.
+Mr. Ducker served as President and Chief Executive Officer of FedEx Freight from January 2015 -August 2018.
+In that role, he provided strategic direction for FedEx's less-than-truckload (LTL) companies throughout North America and for FedEx Custom Critical, a leading carrier of time sensitive, critical shipments.
 Mr. Ducker was formerly the Chief Operating Officer and President of International for FedEx Express, where he led all customer-facing aspects of the company's U.S. operations and its international business, spanning more than 220 countries and territories across the globe.
 Mr. Ducker also oversaw FedEx Trade Networks and FedEx Supply Chain.
 During his FedEx career, which began in 1975, Mr. Ducker has also served as president of FedEx Express Asia Pacific in Hong Kong and led the Southeast Asia and Middle East regions from Singapore, as well as Southern Europe from Milan, Italy.